-The involvement of law enforcement officials in encouraged when there is reasonable cause to suspect that criminal evidence is about to be uncovered.
+The involvement of law enforcement officials in encouraged when there is reasonable cause to suspect that criminal

 Transportation

 Notice to Parents

 The first and foremost concern of the transportation Department is the safety of your children.
 At no time during a school day is your child's safety in jeopardy more than while on the school bus.
 It is very important we have your help and consideration in instructing your children to obey and to follow the School Board rules and state law: